Reekbose/Medical_Chatbot_GenAI/README.md

 OPENAI_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

-### If we encountered with issues related to the limit/quota of the OPENAI_API_KEY,we can replace it with:
+### If we are encountered with issues related to the limit/quota of the OPENAI_API_KEY,we can replace it with:

 ```ini
 HUGGINGFACEHUB_API_TOKEN = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"